New research is starting to show the benefits of motorcycle riding. What’s important is we pursue our passions as safely as possible.

 In fact, DOT must approve every helmet before it’s sold in the U.S. When it comes to quality ratings, more is always better.

-The biggest factor between a cheaper quality helmet or a more expensive helmet is the weight.
+The biggest factor between a cheaper quality helmet and a more expensive helmet is the weight.
 It may not seem like much when you’re standing in the store.
 But after hours of long riding, your back and neck will thank you for the lighter load.

 Always try on the helmet in the store and try on as many helmets as you can!
 As you get used to the various weights and feels, you’ll find a brand that tends to fit your head best.

 Full-face model helmets offer the most protection.
 Even still, a flip front is often as good so long as it has a “P” rating.

 For off-road or enduro riding, an off-road helmet is usually best.
 Off-road helmets are great because of the features we discussed earlier.

 Finally, remember that helmets are more like bulletproof vests.
 They work great, once.
 Be sure to replace your helmet every time you take a hard hit to the head.